hchaoshun/llm-course/README.md

 📚 **References**:
 * [GPU Inference](https://huggingface.co/docs/transformers/main/en/perf_infer_gpu_one) by Hugging Face: Explain how to optimize inference on GPUs.
 * [LLM Inference](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices) by Databricks: Best practices for how to optimize LLM inference in production.✅
-* [Optimizing LLMs for Speed and Memory](https://huggingface.co/docs/transformers/main/en/llm_tutorial_optimization) by Hugging Face: Explain three main techniques to optimize speed and memory, namely quantization, Flash Attention, and architectural innovations.
+* [Optimizing LLMs for Speed and Memory](https://huggingface.co/docs/transformers/main/en/llm_tutorial_optimization) by Hugging Face: Explain three main techniques to optimize speed and memory, namely quantization, Flash Attention, and architectural innovations.✅
 * [Assisted Generation](https://huggingface.co/blog/assisted-generation) by Hugging Face: HF's version of speculative decoding, it's an interesting blog post about how it works with code to implement it.

 ---